CoSus-ape/FreeAltz/README.md

 What is FreeAltz?

 FreeAltz is a Little project made By Me!
 CrabsCoding. to Display all Avaliable Usable free alts!
-These include IPVanish Alts, NordVPN Alts. and even Minecraft! i will go and find more type of alts ofc! like Netflix accounts!
+These include IPVanish Alts, NordVPN Alts. and even Minecraft! in the near future. i will try and expand the amount of alts avaliable and add stuff like Netflix accounts!

 Do note tho that These are Mostly 100% Checked and verified to be working!